 The eight-story Residence tower provides housing that is safe, comfortable and convenient.
 Two Internet hookups are available in all rooms.
 Students will share a large room with another person of the same gender, although some single occupancy rooms may be available.
-Common lounge areas and coin-operated laundry equipment are available to all resident students.
+Common lounge areas and pre-paid laundry equipment are available to all resident students.
 Telephone is included.
-Mini-refrigerators can be rented from the Residence staff.
 Students are responsible for their own bed linens, task lighting and accessory furnishings.

-All residents in the Tower must purchase a meal plan option.
-For further information see Food Services-Cafeteria (below).
+All residents in the Tower must purchase a meal plan.
+For further information see Food Services-Cafeteria section.